Almonds are the richest common foods in vitamin E, second only to sunflower seeds. A serving provides up to 48% of the DV.

 How much vitamin do we need a day?

-The recommended daily intake (RDI) of vitamin E is 15 mg for adults and teenagers.
+The recommended daily intake of vitamin E is 15 mg for adults and teenagers.
 Only lactating women need slightly higher doses.[1]

 Children need only 4-11 mg of vitamin E, depending on their age.

 Vitamin E is a powerful antioxidant.
-It protects the body from oxidative stress and chronic diseases associated with free radicals, like cancer, aging, arthritis and cataracts.
+It protects the body from oxidative stress and chronic diseases associated with free radicals, like cancer, aging, arthritis and the cataracts.
 Moreover, vitamin E seems to be beneficial against cardiovascular disease, asthma, allergies and diabetes.[2]

-How much vitamin E do almonds have?
+How much vitamin E in almonds?

 Almond is the richest common food in vitamin E, second only to sunflower seeds.
 Only certain vegetable oils have a much a higher vitamin E content.